cydanil/icepap-ipassign/README.md

 mac and the checksum.
 This is therefore the smallest message that can be sent.

-An other example, of a reply to this broadcast hello, is:
+An other example, of a reply to this discovery message, is:

 ```python
 from ipassign import Message